Military Assistance Advisory Group

-A Military Assistance Advisory Group (MAAG) is a designation for a group of United States military advisors sent to other countries to assist in the training of conventional armed forces and facilitate military aid.
+A Military Assistance Advisory Group (MAAG) is a designation for a group of military advisors from the United States sent to other countries to assist in the training of conventional armed forces and facilitate military aid.
 Although numerous MAAGs operated around the world throughout the 1940s–1970s, including in Yugoslavia after 1951, and to the Ethiopian Armed Forces, the most famous MAAGs were those active in South Vietnam, Cambodia, Laos, and Thailand, before and during the Vietnam War.

 Records held by the National Archives and Records Administration detail the activities of numerous assistance advisory groups.
+In the NATO countries, MAAGs and similar bodies included JAMAG Europe; MAAG Belgium-Luxembourg; MAAG Denmark; MAAG France; MAAGs in Italy; the Netherlands; Norway; and Portugal, and the MAAG United Kingdom (1949-57); and military assistance units in Greece (from 1947); Turkey (from 1947); and Spain (from 1953).
+MAAGs and military assistance bodies beyond NATO were located in countries including Brazil; Cambodia; the Republic of China (see below); Ethiopia; Indonesia; Iran, until 1979; Japan; the U.S. Military Advisory Group to the Republic of Korea (KMAG); Laos (see below); Libya; the Joint U.S. Military Advisory Group to the Republic of the Philippines; the Joint U.S. Military Advisory Group, Thailand (see below); the U.S. Air Force Mission to Uruguay; and the American Military Assistance Staff, Yugoslavia.

 Typically, the personnel of MAAGs were considered to be technical staff attached to, and enjoying the privileges of, the US diplomatic mission in a country.
 "The special status of personnel serving in Military Advisory Assistance Groups (MAAG) results from their position as an integral part of the Embassy of the United States where they perform duty."
 Although the term is not as widespread as it once was, the functions performed by MAAGs continue to be performed by successor organizations attached to embassies, often called United States Military Groups (USMILGP or MILGRP).
-The term MAAG may still occasionally be used for such organizations helping promote military partnerships with several Latin American countries such as Peru and the Dominican Republic as well as in African countries such as Liberia.
+The term MAAG may still occasionally be used for U.S. DOD organizations helping promote military partnerships with several Latin American countries such as Peru and the Dominican Republic.